Instant Translate Options Deep-Dive

 - Segments with matches of less than 100% are not translated.

-- Translation attribution is given to the person who made the original translation in the associated Lilt Memory.
+- Translation attribution is given to the person who made the original translation in the associated Translation Memory.

 - Segments are not locked for editing in Translate mode, keeping them in-scope.